atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 17: Test your configuration for syntax errors by typing `sudo nginx -t` You should see:
+Step 17: Test your configuration for syntax errors by typing `sudo nginx -t` You should see:<br>
-`nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
+`nginx: the configuration file /etc/nginx/nginx.conf syntax is ok<br>
-nginx: configuration file /etc/nginx/nginx.conf test is successful `
+nginx: configuration file /etc/nginx/nginx.conf test is successful<br>
+`
 ![Test configuration](./Images/18.png)